 About

 In addition to her studio practice, selling and exhibiting her art, Elina takes on a variety of custom commissions.
+Please feel free to use the contact form to get in touch.

 Artist Statement

-"The expressivity of the stare has always fascinated me; painting portraits gives me this connection to others.
-The longer I paint, the more the spaces in between seem to blur.
-The canvas is constantly shifting from a dream portal to a reflection of the inner state.
-To me, figuration goes beyond pure physicality, as we always seek to capture something intangible.
-In that sense, my inclusion of gold leaves aims to reflect a presence just as much as it reflects light itself, picturing consciousness as an iridescence of mind upon matter.
+" The expressivity of the stare has always fascinated me; painting portraits gives me this connection to others.
+To me, figuration goes beyond physicality, as I always seek to capture something intangible.
+In that sense, the inclusion of metal leaves and glazes in my work aim to reflect a presence just as much as they reflect light.
+Picturing consciousness as an iridescence of mind upon matter.
 That’s probably why the evocative power of poetry, colours, and symbols are so prevalent in my paintings.
-They are in tune with our human quest for sense but also offer a walk upon meaning’s edge where the viewer can freely wander in contemplation.
+They are in tune with our quest for sense but also offer a walk upon meaning’s edge where the viewer can freely wander in contemplation. .

 Elina Siddal